 The Parties’ Income.

-We consider the income of both of the parties when calculating child support: the party paying child support and the party receiving child support.
+We consider the income of both parties when calculating child support: the party paying child support and the party receiving child support.

 Unemployed with No Previous Work History.
 If the parent doesn’t have any previous work history or any employable skills, the court will likely determine that the parent has the ability to make at least minimum wage.